openforis/sepal_ui/docs/source/tutorials/sepalize.rst

 display the results on a map
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-to display our result we will use the SepalMap class embedded in the sepal_ui :code:`mapping` package.
+to display our result we will use the :code:`SepalMap` class embedded in the sepal_ui :code:`mapping` package.
 It's a wrapper of `geemap` Map with additional useful function.
-A complete description can be found `here <#>`_.
+A complete description can be found `here <../modules/sepal_ui.mapping.html#Ssepal_ui.mapping.sepalMap>`__.

 At the bottom of the script you see some visualization parameters.
 These parameters needs to be set in the :code:`parameter` component.